siyoyo/bils/README.txt

 Dependencies: Java 7 or later needs to be installed first.
 Only the Oracle JVM has been tested and supported.

 There is no installation needed.
-Unpack the bils-client.zip package and open a shell in the resulting bils directory.
+Unpack the nxl-client.zip package and open a shell in the resulting nxl directory.
 Execute the run.sh script if using Linux, or run.bat if using Windows.
 This will start a java server process, which will begin logging its activities to the console.
 The initialization takes a few seconds.
 When it is ready, you should see the message "Bils server 1.0.0 started